-Over the last 18 months, politics has become more emotive, polarised and tribal than ever before.
-If you’re to believe social media, it would be easy to think the whole world divides neatly into two categories: you’re either a racist Brexiteer or a liberal Remoaner, a Corbynista or a Blairite, a Globalist or a Nationalist.
+Over the last 18 months, politics has become more emotive, polarised, and tribal than ever before.
+If you’re to believe social media, it would be easy to think the whole world divides neatly into two categories: you’re either a racist Brexiteer or a liberal Remoaner, a Corbynista, or a Blairite, a Globalist or a Nationalist.
 The days of moderate, reasoned debate with people with opposing views are long gone.
-This is highlighted by a piece of research that found that 51% of voters who voted in the referendum felt disgust towards those who voted differently to them.
+This is highlighted by a piece of research that found that 51% of voters who voted in the referendum felt disgusted towards those who voted differently from them.
 It has stopped being about convincing others of your opinion and instead it’s about insisting that our “side” is right.

 And it’s not just in politics.
-Increasingly debate about education is presented as binary choices: you’re either a traditionalist or a progressive, you can believe that the curriculum should be knowledge heavy or skill heavy, you believe learning should be teacher centred or child centred.
+Increasingly debate about education is presented as binary choices: you’re either a traditionalist or a progressive, you can believe that the curriculum should be knowledge heavy or skill heavy, you believe learning should be teacher-centered or child-centered.
 Those debates aren’t new but recently we’ve gone further as we try and present how these two apparently opposing philosophies work in practice.
-There are no excuses, no PowerPoints, no worksheets, no textbooks, no teacher talk and, in some cases, no talking at all.
-Silence is either golden or oppressive, your desks are either in rows or grouped like a science lab, children should only be studying the classics or staring gormlessly at “Where’s Wally?” books.
+There are no excuses, no PowerPoints, no worksheets, no textbooks, no teacher talk, and, in some cases, no talking at all.
+Silence is either golden or oppressive, your desks are either in rows or grouped like a science lab, and children should only be studying the classics or staring gormlessly at “Where’s Wally?” books.
 For someone who worked for seven years in the grey area, it’s maddening.